 Truth be told, there are no federal guidelines that dictate standards for laser hair removal technicians.
 Subsequently, with no rules in place on a federal level, it is up to states to regulate laser hair removal and the professionals who perform it.
 Such laws and requirements vary from state to state.
 Therefore, it is always important to check the particular regulations in the state where you live and work.

 State laws are essential to ensure the quality and safety of hair removal treatments.
 Though it may seem like such regulations are a hassle, it couldn’t be further from the truth.
 In fact, regulations give consumers (your customers!) confidence in the industry thereby increasing their comfort and willingness to get treatments like laser hair removal.
 In order for you to have clients, people must feel at ease and assured that industry practices are safe and worthy of trust.

 With the exception of a few, most states require education (both classroom and didactic) and certification to perform laser hair removal.
 Interestingly, Arizona was the first state to issue laws regarding laser treatments.
-Many states require certification from an accredited institution (you’re not going to believe this but we happen to know of a great school with accreditation!).
+Many states require certification from a school like the National Laser Institute.

 In 2004, when the State of Arizona first began requiring training for laser treatments, National Laser Institute emerged as a pioneer in the field by offering training.

 Okay, okay.
 Point made.
 All states have different requirements and it’s important to verify before doing laser treatments.
 Nevertheless, the question has yet to be answered:

 Do You Need to Be Certified to Do Laser Hair Removal?